-(a) Closing Dates.
-The closing of the purchase and sale of at least \$6,000,000 of the Notes pursuant to Section 1(a) hereof (the "First Closing") shall be held within five days of the date of this Agreement at the offices of Cooley LLP, 4401 Eastgate Mall, SanDiego, California 92121, or at such other time and place as the Company and the First Closing Investors shall agree.
-Any Additional Closing(s) shall be held at any time on or before the Outside Date as the Company and the Additional Closing Investors participating in such Additional Closing shall agree (each such date, an "Additional Closing Date").
+"(a) Closing Dates.
+The closing of the purchase and sale of at least \$6,000,000 of the Notes pursuant to Section 1(a) hereof (the "First Closing") shall be held within five days of the date of this Agreement at the offices of Cooley LLP, 4401 Eastgate Mall, San Diego, California 92121, or at such other time and place as the Company and the First Closing Investors shall agree.
+The Berry Closing shall be held at any time on or before the Berry Closing Outside Date as the Company and Berry shall agree (such date, the "Berry Closing Date").
+The Midcap Closing shall be held at any time on or before the Midcap Closing Outside Date as the Company and Midcap shall agree (such date, the "Midcap Closing Date")."